Documentation

 MCP ServerFor AI clients (n8n, Claude, Cursor)

 Use SSE transport to connect AI assistants to your knowledge base.
-The MCP server exposes tools for querying and listing sources.
+The MCP server exposes tools for search, listing sources, and (when memory is enabled) writing memories.

 • URL:https://akyn.dev/mcp/[kb_id]